 Nothing much you can do about temperature other than store clothes in wardrobes without humidity and to air the stored clothes once in a while.

 If you wear a single piece of clothing repeatedly over a long time, and it gets rubbed on a particular spot by a belt, brooch, or something, the resultant abrasion can cause the color to fade there.
 This is very negligent when compared to other factors but good to know.
 You will notice this more with fabrics made of vegetable fibers like linen.

 You may even have done it intentionally – Using pumice stone / or any stone to your jeans to fade the color to a distressed look is a done thing.
 This is done commercially with machines

-Using clothes brush without any care can cause fading of colour, in that particular area.
+Using clothes brush without any care can cause fading of color, in that particular area.

 There is no solution to fading with natural usage.
 You buy clothes to wear and in time they fade.
 Take this as natural fading and deal with it.
 Treat it as if it is a naturally faded vintage clothing.

 But you can take some precautions.(Other than the solutions given above)

-Do not expose your clothes to unnatural stains (chemicals, pickles, turmeric etc ) that will need stain removing procedures which will fade colour.
+Do not expose your clothes to unnatural stains (chemicals, pickles, turmeric etc ) that will need stain removing procedures which will fade color.

 Contact with alkaline/acidic things like sweat, fruit juice, soap, shampoo and toothpaste, etc can cause fading if not washed immediately.

 Sometimes a little fading is desired.
 The brightly patterned fabric usually fades to a soft muted color with time but you may like it that way.
 But when the fading is disproportionate to what you have in mind as to the color of, the clothing, you have a real problem.
 I hope, the solutions above are helpful.

 If all these fail, as a last resort you can re-dye the fabric.
 But dyeing at home will work satisfactorily only with 100% cotton fabrics.
 Synthetic fabrics and blended fabrics do not take dye very well with home dyeing